simplifier-ag/cordova-plugin-media-capture/README.md

 - __limit__: The maximum number of images the user can capture in a single capture operation.
 The value must be greater than or equal to 1 (defaults to 1).
 - __confirmCapture__: Decides if a capture confirm dialog shall show up after capturing an image (defaults to true).
+- __savetogallery__: Decides if a capture is saved only to private storage or not (defaults to true, ios only).

 ### Example